coosalodge/history-book/contents/timeline.md

 ## 1995
 * Kaskanampo Lodge celebrates its 50th anniversary.
+* The Order of the Arrow Trail Crew program begins at Philmont Scout Ranch.

 ## 1996
 * Kaskanampo Lodge hosts the 1998 SR-8 Conclave at Camp Jackson.